hortonworks/cloudbreak/README.md

 ```
 curl -s https://raw.githubusercontent.com/hortonworks/cloudbreak-deployer/master/install-dev | sh && cbd --version
 ```
-Add the following to the file named `Profile` under the cbd-local directory you have just created.
+Add the following to the file named `Profile` under the `cbd-local` directory you have just created.
 Please note, when a `cbd` command is executed you should go to the deployment's directory where your `Profile` file is found (`cbd-local` in our example).
-The CB_SCHEMA_SCRIPTS_LOCATION environment variable configures the location of SQL scripts that are in the 'core/src/main/resources/schema' directory in the cloned Cloudbreak git repository.
+The `CB_SCHEMA_SCRIPTS_LOCATION` environment variable configures the location of SQL scripts that are in the `core/src/main/resources/schema` directory in the cloned Cloudbreak git repository.

-Please note that the full path needs to be configured and env variables like $USER cannot be used.
-You also have to set a password for your local Cloudbreak in UAA_DEFAULT_USER_PW:
+Please note that the full path needs to be configured and env variables like `$USER` cannot be used.
+You also have to set a password for your local Cloudbreak in `UAA_DEFAULT_USER_PW`:

 ```
 export ULU_SUBSCRIBE_TO_NOTIFICATIONS=true